• Feature Name: List Subcommand

 2. More generally, we could introduce additional options that collect information about other Kani attributes (e.g., stubs).
 The default would be to leave them out, but this way a user could get more verbose output if they so choose.

 3. Do we want to add a filtering option?
 For instance, --harnesses <pattern> and --contracts <pattern>, where pattern corresponds to a Rust-style path.
 For example, kani list --harnesses "my_crate::my_module::*" would include all harnesses with that path prefix, while kani list --contracts "my_crate::my_module::*" would include all functions under contract with that path prefix.
+(If we do this work, we could use it to improve our --harness pattern handling for verification).

 Out of scope / Future Improvements